novuhq/novu/apps/web/tests/README.md

 ### Use Jarvis (WIP)

-Jarvis is not fully updated yet to run the E2E suite with Playwright
+Jarvis is not fully updated yet to run the E2E suite with Playwright.
+It will be done very soon!

 ### Run individually in separate shells